CodeAfu/EmailManagementSystemDS/README.md

 - Use "run.bat" to run the project on terminal

 ## Contribution Instructions
-- Keep Code Clean and Readable
+- Make sure your part uses the relevant data structure
 - Use the predefined Email and User classes
 - **Do NOT add pointer fields to the Email class** (its for our sanity, trust me)
-- Use the predefined Stack and Queue data structures.
-Feel free to modify or create a new one if necessary
+- Feel free to use the DynArray class if you want, but dont trust it to be as optimized as std::vector
+- Keep Code Clean and Readable
 - Make sure the project runs before you contribute your code.
 If possible, test with the latest changes on Github.

 ## Development Tasks